-Draft - Recommended Retreat Preparation
+Recommended Retreat Preparation

 TRANSITION PROCESS

 It is mandatory that all Incoming/Outgoing Board members attend all board meetings from the point of the Nomination Process being completed (which occurs after the Board slate has been approved by March 1st) through end of the current fiscal year.
 The incoming board shadows the current board members while observing and/or learning management styles.
 If you are continuing in your same position and you are not transitioning someone new, then this does not apply to you.
 During the Transition Process helpful hints or key advice are shared for example advice that was given to the current board members that was helpful or information that wasn’t shared that would have made their job on the board easier.